ialbert/plac/doc/plac_core.rst

 features provided by the declarative interface of plac_: they should be more than enough for 99.9% of the use cases.

-plac_ is targetting especially unsophisticated users, programmers, sys-admins, scientists and in general people writing throw-away scripts for themselves, choosing the command-line interface because it is quick and simple.
+plac_ is targeting especially unsophisticated users, programmers, sys-admins, scientists and in general people writing throw-away scripts for themselves, choosing the command-line interface because it is quick and simple.
 Such users are not